ajkaijanaho/simple-lisp/README.txt

   - GNU Readline (libreadline-dev) [BSD libedit may also work, not tested]
   - Boehm-Demers-Weiser garbage collector (libgc-dev)

-Once you have gcc, byacc, libreadline-dev and libgc-dev (or equivalents on other systems) installed, just type "make" to the shell command prompt.
+Once you have clang, byacc, libreadline-dev and libgc-dev (or equivalents on other systems) installed, just type "make" to the shell command prompt.
+If you use gcc, you need to edit the Makefile first.

 By